TYPO3-Teams-Documentation/T3o-Team/Documentation/Contribution/LocalEnvironment/Others/Index.rst

 .. rst-class:: bignums

-#. run `npm install --prefix=private/typo3conf/ext/t3olayout/Build` on terminal/bash/shell
+#. run `npm install --prefix=vendor/t3o/t3olayout/Build/` on terminal/bash/shell

-#. run `npm run build --prefix=private/typo3conf/ext/t3olayout/Build`
+#. run `npm run build --prefix=vendor/t3o/t3olayout/Build/`

    For all those who don't want to do this or are not able to build these files using npm the latest version of these files are also included in the asset-download.
-Copy the folders :file:`Images`, :file:`JavaScript` and :file:`Css` to :file:`html/typo3conf/ext/t3olayout/Resources/Public` and you will be able to see the frontend as well.

 Get TYPO3 up and running